MicrosoftDocs/architecture-center/docs/reference-architectures/SAP/SAP-HANA-on-Azure.md

 is associated with a subnet, it then applies to all the servers within the subnet.
 To note exceptions, servers that require a special security profile may be connected to their own subnet and associated with a network security group within the group.
 For implementation details, see [Filter network traffic with network security groups][filter-network].

 ### Azure Storage
 With all database server virtual machines, we recommend using Azure Premium Storage for consistent read/write latency.
-For SAP application servers including the (A)SCS virtual machines, we recommend using Azure Standard Storage, because application execution takes place in memory and uses disks for logging only.
+For SAP application servers, including the (A)SCS virtual machines, you can use Azure Standard Storage, because application execution takes place in memory and uses disks for logging only.

 Each Azure blob has an IOPS quota.
 The common practices in storage volume